microsoftgraph/msgraph-sample-ios-swift/tutorial/04-add-aad-auth.md

 ### Add sign-in and sign-out

-1. Open the **GraphTutorial/SignInViewController.swift** file and replace its contents with the following code.
+1. Open **SignInViewController.swift** and replace its contents with the following code.

     ```Swift
     import UIKit